 Studies problems and recommends patterns, methods, and tools for optimizing subject and genre/form access to information resources, with an emphasis on classification and controlled vocabularies used to organize information.
-Also ;provides a liaison for those areas of interest between Core and other ALA and non-ALA organizations that have an interest in and concern for these systems, tools, and activities.
+Provides a liaison to and invites the participation of liaisons from Core, ALA, and non-ALA organizations that have an interest in the topics studied by the committee.

 Subcommittees & Task Forces

 Policy on Eligibility of SAC Representatives

 In addition to voting members appointed to the Subject Analysis Committee (SAC), membership includes a number of non-voting representatives appointed by various bodies that are invited to have representation on SAC and to aid SAC in the furtherance of its charge to study problems and recommend improvements in patterns, methods, and tools (particularly classification and subject heading systems) for the subject analysis, organization, and retrieval of information resources, and to provide liaison for those areas of interest between Core and other ALA and non-ALA organizations that have an interest in and concern for these activities.

 Representation on the Subject Analysis Committee is invited from:

 Organizations engaged in the production and maintenance of standards